khiav223577/rails_or/README.md

 # RailsOr

-Support #or query method in Rails 3, 4, 5
+Support and extend #or query method in Rails 3, 4, 5.

 ## Installation